NAVADMC/ADSM/README.md

 Operating system:

-  - Windows, Debian or RedHat Linux or Mac OS X (no Viewer application or packaged release).
+  - Windows, Debian or RedHat Linux, or Mac OS X (no Viewer application or packaged release).

 Python 3.4.2 (x64):